World-renowned salmon runs make these parks a popular summer destination on the Kenai Peninsula

 Kasilof is a small fishing village centered around its boat harbor on the Kasilof River, 3.6 miles west of the Sterling Highway and 15 miles south of Soldotna.
-Surrounding Kasilof are three state recreation sites popular among campers, anglers and canoeists during the summer months.
+Surrounding Kasilof are three state recreation sites that are popular for campers, anglers, wildlife aficionados and canoeists.

 The largest of the three is 332-acre Johnson Lake State Recreation Area, which surrounds its namesake lake southeast of Kasilof.
 At the Sterling Highway bridge over the Kasilof River is the 50-acre Kasilof River State Recreation Site, a popular launch site for anglers in drift boats.
 To the west, at the river’s confluence with Crooked Creek, is 49-acre Crooked Creek State Recreation Site.

 The environment of the Kenai Peninsula has been optimal for human inhabitants for over 8,000 years.
 With its plentiful supply of fish, especially salmon, and wild game, native communities, such as the Eskimo people and, later, the Dena’ina, lived off the land and waters.

 Russian traders built Fort George near the bay of Kasilof River in 1786.
 Descendants of the Natives and Russians number about 1,000 people in the area today.
 Americans came to the peninsula after the U.S. purchased Alaska in 1867.
 The area’s population stayed relatively small until the post-World War II years.